crossplane/crossplane/docs/introduction/packages.md

 As stated above, Crossplane packages are just opinionated OCI images, meaning they can be constructed using any tool that outputs files that comply the the OCI specification.
-However, constructing packages using the Crossplane CLI is a more streamlined experience, as it will performing build-time checks on your packages to ensure that they are compliant with the Crossplane [package format].
+However, constructing packages using the Crossplane CLI is a more streamlined experience, as it will perform build-time checks on your packages to ensure that they are compliant with the Crossplane [package format].

 Providers and Configurations vary in the types of resources they may contain in